awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

      event data also includes the return value of the completed activity.
 Since we have only one activity, we'll use that value as the result of the entire workflow.

    The other event types can be used if your workflow requires them.
-See the :java-api:`HistoryEvent
+See the :aws-java-class:`HistoryEvent
    <services/simpleworkflow/model/HistoryEvent>` class description for information about each event
    type.

    .. note:: Strings in ``switch`` statements were introduced in Java 7.
 If you're using an earlier
-       version of Java, you can make use of the :java-api:`EventType
+       version of Java, you can make use of the :aws-java-class:`EventType
        <services.simpleworkflow.model.EventType>` class to convert the ``String`` returned by
        ``history_event.getType()`` to an enum value and then back to a ``String`` if necessary: